Racal: National Lottery

 In 1994, Camelot Group – in which Racal had a 22.5% share – won the franchise to operate the UK National Lottery.
 After one of the founder shareholders, GTECH, was bought out by Camelot this stake increased to 26.67%.

 Break-up

-In 1995, Racal expanded its defence businesses with the acquisition of the Thorn Sensors Group from Thorn EMI.
-In 1998, all Racal's defence businesses were reorganised under Racal Defence Electronics Ltd into Racal Radar Defence Systems, Racal Radio and Racal Thorn.
+In April 1995, Racal expanded its defence businesses through the acquisition of the Thorn Sensors Group from Thorn EMI for £17.5 million.
+Three years later, all of Racal's defence businesses were reorganised under Racal Defence Electronics Ltd into Racal Radar Defence Systems, Racal Radio and Racal Thorn.